-The intensification of conflict and the insecurity with targeting of civils, food and markets blockage by non-state armed groups using starvation as a weapon of war, the gap of humanitarian access, internal displaced people (more than 1.7 million people) are the main direct and indirect drivers of the food and nutritional crisis, aggravated by political instability.
-Other factors are the significant agricultural and pastoral deficits in 2021 at the national and sub-regional levels, and the rise in national, sub-regional and international food prices (cf. FAO Index) since 2021.
+The high prices of basic food items, the intensification of conflict and insecurity with targeting of civilians, food and markets blockage by non-state armed groups using starvation as a weapon of war, the lack of humanitarian access, internal displaced people (more than 1.5 million people) are the main direct and indirect drivers of the food and nutritional crisis, aggravated by political instability.

+Other factors include the rise in national, sub-regional and international food prices (cf. FAO Index) since 2021.
 The price of hydrocarbons and transport have also risen, and more than doubled in blockaded areas.
 The war in Ukraine has only exacerbated inflation and speculation.
 The high insecurity on the roads (improvised explosive devices, illegal controls and detentions, thefts, and other attacks) and destruction of infrastructure also led to a very strong negative impact on the markets and access to beneficiaries.

-- About EUR 50 million have been released to support a multi-sectoral humanitarian response, including 6.5 million from EDF, 2 million from the Solidarity and Emergency Aid Reserve (SEAR), a mobilisation of EUR 3 million under the EHRC to support a 3 months air bridge operation and of the Small-Scale Tool for displacements totalling EUR 0.3 million.
-Upcoming: transfer of funds of EUR 1 million from Luxembourg to DG ECHO and discussion in progress with Austria about a contribution of EUR 0.8 million. - Food assistance (41%), health and nutrition (12%) and protection (11%) are priority sectors.
-DG ECHO provides aid mainly through cash and in-kind deliveries. - EU is a leading actor in diplomacy and coordinated humanitarian advocacy.
-On 6 April 2022, DG ECHO co-hosted (with the Global Network Against Food Crises GNFC, OECD, Club du Sahel) a high-level Panel during the Food Crisis Prevention Network (RPCA) bi-annual meeting, where the food insecurity crisis and related drivers were emphasised as well as the underfunded response.
+- About EUR 52.5 million have been released to support a multi-sectoral humanitarian response, including 6.5 million of food assistance from the European Development Fund, EUR 2 million from the Solidarity and Emergency Aid Reserve (SEAR), EUR 5.5 million of the Operational Reserve, or the mobilisation of EUR 3 million under the Enhanced Humanitarian Response Capacity to support a 3-month air bridge operation and of the Small-Scale Tool for displacements totalling EUR 0.3 million.
+Upcoming: transfer of EUR 1 million from Luxembourg to DG ECHO and discussion in progress with Austria about a contribution of EUR 0.8 million. - Food assistance (41%), health and nutrition (12%) and protection (11%) are priority sectors.
+DG ECHO provides assistance mainly through cash and in-kind deliveries. - EU is a leading actor in diplomacy and coordinated humanitarian advocacy.
+On 6 April 2022, DG ECHO co-hosted (with the Global Network Against Food Crises GNFC, the OECD and the Club du Sahel) a high-level Panel during the Food Crisis Prevention Network (RPCA) bi-annual meeting, where the food insecurity crisis and related drivers were emphasised along with the underfunded response.
 EUR 2.5 billion were mobilised for the sub-region including funds already planned/allocated and for non-humanitarian responses that do not target households in food crisis.

-- EU delegation: FPI, PDU and Pasanda's (closing) programs - USAID/BHA: USD 110 million including USD 40 million top up for food assistance in June-July 2022. - World Bank support to WFP and Ministry for Humanitarian Action with USD 388 million - GBP 33 million for 35 months from the FCDO/UK Sahel Regional Fund, starting in 2023.
+- EU delegation: FPI, PDU and Pasanda's (closing) programs - USAID/BHA: USD 110 million including a USD 40 million top-up for food assistance in June-July 2022. - World Bank support to WFP and Ministry for Humanitarian Action with USD 388 million. - GBP 33 million for 35 months from the FCDO/UK Sahel Regional Fund, starting in 2023.